radancyco/a11y-smoke-test/README.md

 * Added new test rule for 1.4.4: Resize Text.
 Zoom disabling is a failure.
 * Added new section for best practices.
 Covering Overlays, Carousels, and New Windows.
 * Added Validate HTML by Direct Input.
+* Added "Who is Responsible?" to help facilitate certain tasks.

 ### 1.0.2 (Official Build)